 - Demo: Automated Browser Testing On LambdaTest

-A Test Automation Engineer mostly prefers the Selenium framework for performing cross-browser testing.
+Test Automation Engineers mostly prefer the Selenium framework for performing cross-browser testing.
 The real benefits of Selenium can be exploited by automating web application testing using a cloud-based Selenium Grid.

 What Is Cross Browser Testing

-Cross-browser testing is a form of functional testing for checking whether your website or web application performs uniformly across different browsers and operating systems.
+Cross-browser testing is a form of functional testing to check whether your website or web application performs uniformly across different browsers and operating systems.
 Users can use any web browser (including Internet Explorer) to access the product.

-What if they figure out that the website is not working properly on the browser which they are using?
-It could result in negative publicity for your product.
+What if they figure out that the website is not working properly on the browser that they are using?
+This could result in negative publicity for your product.
 This is where cross-browser testing can be of utmost help.

 This is where LambdaTest, a platform that offers reliable, scalable, and secure cloud-based Selenium Grid, turned out to be a savior.

 LambdaTest is a cloud-based cross-browser testing tool that lets you test your website against 2,000+ browsers, operating systems, and device emulators.
-It can be used for performing manual web app testing and automated browser testing.
+It can be used to perform manual web app testing and automated browser testing.